rev-dot-now/o/README.md

 - **Cross-Platform**: Built with the latest tech stack, **o** runs smoothly on any platform.
 No more compatibility headaches! 🛠️
 - **Community Driven**: Join a growing community of innovators and creators.
 Your ideas can shape the future of **o**!

+Where **o** really shines is in completely automated tasks from natural language prompts, including self-generating its own features.
+This capability allows users to interact with **o** in a more intuitive way, making it a powerful tool for both simple and complex tasks.

 ## Table of Contents

 - [Tools](tools)